ssshake/simple-translation/README.md

 The example file shows various uses and error handling.

+**Important**

-**Translations will default to the user's browser's language.
+Translations will default to the user's browser's language.
 If there is no translation file for that language it will default to whichever language file was registered first.
-Therefore at least one translation file is required.**
+Therefore at least one translation file is required.

 ### Getting Started